SSWConsulting/SSW.Rules.Content/rules/great-email-signatures/rule.md

 2. Central management location for all signatures
 3. Marketing campaign schedule for all signatures
 4. Automatic signature adding on any device – from laptop to smartphones
-5. Hassle-free setup – Managed centrally, users won’t need to touch any signatures CodeTwo also has 2 plugins for you to use: one for previewing the signatures that will be applied, and one for choosing the signatures manually, yourself.
+5. Hassle-free setup – Managed centrally, users won’t need to touch any signatures of the signatures.
+As they are composing an email the relevant signature will be displayed, it can also be changed via the CodeTwo plugin that is on Outlook as well.

 ### Option 2: Set it up manually (Free)